integrativemodeling/nup82/README.md

 - `Predictions` : Predictions from COILS/PCOILS, DISOPRED, HeliQuest, Multicoil2, and PSIPRED.
 Also contains template search results using HHPred.

-- `SAXS` : SAXS validation / Best-scoring comparative models filtered by the corresponding SAXS data
+- `SAXS` : SAXS data and validation of the corresponding Nup82 complex fragments

 - `template`			                  contains modeling scripts